KaiVandivier/ascend-mda-report/README.md

 - A column may have an array of `subcategories`, which will be displayed as subheadings.
   - A subcategory should be an object with `name` and `shortName` properties.
 Only the short name will be displayed on the table.
   - A column with subcategories will result in a number of columns in the table equal to the number of subcategories, and the column title header will span those columns.
-  - A few reusable subcategories are included as an enum in the template.
+  - A few reusable subcategories are included as an enum (`colSubcats`) in the template.

 An example column: